Ada-Developers-Academy/core/iterating-over-data/iterating-over-lists.md

 ## Variable Scope

-Inside `for` loops, we still can access and use any variables that are within scope.
+Inside `for` loops, we can access and use any variables that are within scope.

 A common pattern we'll use is to initialize a variable before a `for` loop, and modify it within a `for` loop.